-- Heart rate variability: Five time-domain HRV variables were analyzed: Mean RR interval, standard deviation of normal RR intervals (SDNN), mean of the SDs of all RR intervals for five-minute segments of the entire recording (SDNNi), percentage of differences between adjacent normal RR intervals exceeding 50ms (pNN50), square root of the mean of squared differences between adjacent normal RR intervals (RMMSD).
+- Heart rate variability: Five time-domain HRV variables were analyzed: Mean RR interval, SD of normal RR intervals (SDNN), mean of the SDs of all RR intervals for five-minute segments of the entire recording (SDNNi), percentage of differences between adjacent normal RR intervals exceeding 50ms (pNN50), square root of the mean of squared differences between adjacent normal RR intervals (RMMSD).
 Six frequency-domain variables were calculated: Total (0.01-0.04 Hz), high frequency (HF, 0.15-0.40 Hz), LF (0.04-0.15 Hz), very LF (0.01-0.04 Hz), ultra -LF power (0.00001-0.01 Hx) and the LF/Hf ratio.

 - Assignment to low- or normal-sodium diet for six months